nolansingroy/Movie_Website/README.md

 ### Run the program
     To run the program
                     * 1. excute entertainment.py
-                    * 2. if the html is not already loaded, then click on the generated html file (freshtomatoes.html)
+                    * 2. if the html is not already loaded in the default browser, then click on the generated html file (freshtomatoes.html)
 ## Example
  ```git clone https://github.com/nolansingroy/Movie_Website.git```